amqp/rhea/README.md

 ##### connection_error

 Raised when the remote peer indicates the connection is closed and specifies an error.
-A connection_close event will always follow this event, so it only needs to be implemented if there is specific actions to be taken on a close with an error as opposed to a close.
+A `connection_close` event will always follow this event, so it only needs to be implemented if there are specific actions to be taken on a close with an error as opposed to a close.
 The error is available as a property on the event context.